After five days, I left Niagara awe-inspired, and full of admiration for nature and her glorified beauty.

 I stayed rent-free, parked minutes away from the natural waterfalls — I definitely got more than I bargained for.
 And no one hassled me.

 There was only one unfinished business left — plunging into the refreshing lake water.
-The icy water would relieve my inflammation and stress and the negative ions from the falls crashing onto the rocks hundreds of feet below would life my mood and stimulate my senses.
+The icy water would relieve my inflammation and stress and the negative ions from the falls crashing onto the rocks hundreds of feet below would liven my mood and stimulate my senses.

 I arrived at Lake Erie Beach, in Angola, NY – a small town just outside of Buffalo with the single intention of doing just that.